-- 2 How To Turn Off Headphone Mode on android?
+- 2 How To Turn Off Headphone Mode?

 Removing your headphones from your phone is a good idea